The Problem of Hell

 Beyond the free choice defense, theologians have offered several other responses:

-The justice of infinite punishment: Some argue that sins against an infinite being deserve infinite punishment.
-But this principle leads to absurd conclusions - a child’s minor lie would deserve the same infinite punishment as genocide, since both offend an infinite God.
+The justice of infinite punishment.
+Some argue that sins against an infinite being deserve infinite punishment.
+But this leads to absurd conclusions - a child’s minor lie would deserve the same infinite punishment as genocide, since both offend an infinite God.

-The mystery response: Some theologians argue that God’s justice transcends human understanding, and what appears unjust to us may be perfectly just from a divine perspective.
-This effectively concedes the argument’s force while retreating to inscrutability - a move that could justify any doctrine, no matter how morally repugnant.
+The mystery response.
+Some theologians argue God’s justice goes beyond human understanding, and what looks unjust to us may be perfectly just from a divine view.
+This effectively concedes the argument’s force by retreating to “we just can’t know” - a move that could justify any doctrine, no matter how morally repugnant.

-Degrees of punishment: Some traditions teach that hell involves varying degrees of suffering.
-This softens the problem but does not resolve it, since even the mildest eternal suffering remains infinitely disproportionate to any finite offense.
+Degrees of punishment.
+Some traditions teach that hell involves varying degrees of suffering.
+This softens the problem but does not resolve it, since even the mildest eternal suffering is still infinitely disproportionate to any finite offense.

 Our Scoring

-The soundness score of 45/100 reflects that the internal contradiction between divine love and eternal torment is genuinely difficult to resolve.
-The argument is logically rigorous within its scope and the disproportionality objection is formidable.
-However, it targets a specific doctrinal claim (eternal conscious torment) rather than theism broadly, and multiple theistic alternatives (annihilationism, universalism) can dissolve the problem.
-Its dependence on a particular interpretation of hell limits its universal applicability.
+Soundness: 45/100.
+The internal contradiction between divine love and eternal torment is genuinely hard to resolve.
+The argument is logically rigorous within its scope and the disproportionality objection is powerful.
+However, it targets a specific doctrine (eternal conscious torment) rather than theism broadly, and theistic alternatives (annihilationism, universalism) can dissolve the problem.
+Its dependence on a specific view of hell limits how widely it applies.

-The Personal God score of 25/100 is the lowest because the argument strikes most directly at the concept of a loving, just, personal deity.
-If the Problem of Hell is sound, it severely undermines the claim that an omniscient, omnibenevolent being governs human affairs - this is exactly the God concept that hell doctrines most clearly contradict.
+Personal God: 25/100.
+This score is the lowest because the argument strikes most directly at the idea of a loving, just, personal deity.
+If the Problem of Hell is sound, it severely undermines the claim that an all-knowing, all-good being governs human affairs - this is exactly the God concept that hell doctrines most clearly contradict.

-The Creator score of 40/100 is higher because a creator or designer of the universe need not be perfectly loving or just.
-A creator could have designed a system that includes permanent consequences without that contradicting the creator’s nature, since no specific moral attributes are required of a designer.
+Creator/Designer: 40/100.
+This score is higher because a creator or designer of the universe need not be perfectly loving or just.
+A creator could have designed a system that includes permanent consequences without contradicting their nature, since no specific moral attributes are required of a designer.

-The Higher Power score of 45/100 is highest because the argument has the least impact on this broad conception.
-A supernatural force or consciousness behind reality is fully compatible with harsh or permanent consequences for conscious beings - the Problem of Hell only generates a contradiction when the higher power is also claimed to be perfectly loving and just, which this definition does not require.
+Higher Power: 45/100.
+This score is highest because the argument has the least impact on this broad conception.
+An impersonal supernatural force is fully compatible with harsh or permanent consequences for conscious beings - the Problem of Hell only creates a contradiction when the higher power is also claimed to be perfectly loving and just, which this definition does not require.

 Sources & References